gecrooks/quantumflow/docs/index.rst

 * Docs: https://quantumflow.readthedocs.io/

 The core of QuantumFlow is a simulation of a gate based quantum computer, which can run
-on top of modern optimized tensor libraries (numpy, tensorflow, or torch).
+on top of modern optimized tensor libraries (e.g. numpy or tensorflow).
 The tensorflow backend can calculate the analytic gradient of a quantum circuit with respect to the circuit's parameters, and circuits can be optimized to perform a function using (stochastic) gradient descent.
-The torch and tensorflow backend can also accelerate the quantum simulation using commodity classical GPUs.